Erin-Corrado/NavigationARDrone/README.md

 ## Note

-In the emotiv.py file change:
+In the emotiv.py file from emokit change:

 ```
 self.gyroX = ((ord(data[29]) << 4) | (ord(data[31]) >> 4))